 Network security groups let administrators enforce networking traffic rules.
 You can assign network security groups to individual network interfaces or to entire subnets.

-Because it is possible to create or remove network interfaces from an instance, we recommend assigning security groups to a delegated subnet.
+Because it is possible to create or remove network interfaces from an ANQ instance, we recommend assigning security groups to a delegated subnet.

 To ensure that your configuration doesn’t block a specific protocol, follow the guidance in Required Networking Ports for Qumulo Core.